PIQuIL/QuCumber/docs/tutorial.rst

 Once you have installed QuCumber, we recommend going through our tutorial that is divided into two parts.

 #.
-Training a Wavefunction to reconstruct a positive-real wavefunction (i.e.
+Training a wave function to reconstruct a positive-real wave function (i.e.
    no phase) from a transverse-field Ising model (TFIM) and then generating new data.

 #.
-Training an Wavefunction to reconstruct a complex wavefunction (i.e. with a
+Training an wave function to reconstruct a complex wave function (i.e. with a
    phase) from a simple two qubit random state and then generating new data.

 We have made interactive python notebooks that can be downloaded (along with